Pudina Thokku | Pudina Thogayal Recipe

 Check the recipe card at the bottom of the page for exact measurements and printable detailed recipes.

 Oil - I like to use Indian sesame oil to make any kind of pickle.
-It just gives it the authentic flavor.
-You could use olive oil or vegetable oil as well instead.
+It just gives it an authentic flavor.
+You could use olive oil or vegetable oil instead.

 Seasoning - I used mustard seeds and turmeric powder to season the pudina thogayal.

-Salt and brown sugar (jaggery) - Amma always added vellam (jaggery) in the thokku and the mild sweetness balanced the heat really well.
+Salt and brown sugar (jaggery) - Amma always added vellam (jaggery) in the thokku, and the mild sweetness balanced the heat well.
 You could skip it if not a fan of sweetness.

-- Remove the mint leaves from the stem and keep them aside.
+• Remove the mint leaves from the stems and keep them aside.
 Now wash the leaves well to remove any dirt sticking to them.
 I use my kitchen sink to wash the leaves when I am working with larger quantities.
 I seal the drain and then fill the sink with water and wash the leaves.
-Then let the leaves sit in the water to allow the dirt to settle down.
-After few minutes, carefully remove the leaves without disturbing the dirt.
+Then let the leaves sit in the water to allow the dirt to settle.
+After a few minutes, carefully remove the leaves without disturbing the dirt.

-- Now place the washed leaves in a clean kitchen cloth and let it air dry.
+• Now place the washed leaves in a clean kitchen cloth and let them air dry.

-- Heat a teaspoon of oil in a pan and add the urad dal, coriander seeds, fenugreek seeds, pepper corns and cumin.
-Fry them until it turns aromatic (about 30 seconds) (1).
+• Heat a teaspoon of oil in a pan and add the urad dal, coriander seeds, fenugreek seeds, peppercorns, and cumin.
+Fry them until they turn aromatic (about 30 seconds) (1).

-- Now add the dry red chili and fry for 30 seconds more (2).
-Next add the tamarind and stir once and turn off the flame.
+• Now add the dry red chili and fry for 30 seconds more (2).
+Next, add the tamarind, stir once, and turn off the flame.
 Let the tamarind soften a bit in the heat (3).

-- In the same pan, add ½ teaspoon of oil.
-Add the washed and dried mint leaves (5) and saute it in low heat for just about a minute until the leaves starts to wilt (6).
+• In the same pan, add ½ teaspoon of oil.
+Add the washed and dried mint leaves (5) and sauté them on low heat for just about a minute until the leaves start to wilt (6).
 Take it off the heat and let it cool down.

-- Cook the mint thokku on low heat.
-Add the brown sugar / jaggery if using and continue to cook (9).
-In about 10 minutes or so, the pudina thokku would appear to form a mass and would begin to ooze out oil (10).
+• Cook the mint thokku on low heat.
+Add the brown sugar/jaggery if using and continue to cook (9).
+In about 10 minutes or so, the pudina thokku would appear to form a mass and would begin to ooze out the oil (10).
 Turn off the heat at this stage.

-- Store the cooled mint thokku in a clean glass jar and refrigerate for longer shelf life.
+• Store the cooled mint thokku in a clean glass jar and refrigerate for a longer shelf life.

 Serving Suggestions

-- I also love it with idli and dosai.
-I served it with idli last night and it was wonderful.
+• I also love it with idli and dosai.
+I served it with idlis last night and it was wonderful.

-- You could also spread a thin layer of the thokku on paratha and serve it in lunch box.
+• You could also spread a thin layer of the thokku on the paratha and serve it in a lunchbox.

-- I also love using this thokku as pulikaachal and make pudina rice with it.
+• I also love using this thokku as pulikaachal and making pudina rice with it.

-- Clean the mint leaves well before using in the recipe.
+• Clean the mint leaves well before using them in the recipe.
 I usually clean my pudina the night before and let it dry completely before making the pickle.

-- This recipe yields medium hot pickle / thogayal.
-If you like the pickle to be more spicy increase the red chilies.
+• This recipe yields medium-hot pickle / thogayal.
+If you like the pickle to be spicier, increase the red chilies.

-- Store the pudina thokku in a clean glass bottle and always use clean and dry spoon to remove the thokku.
+• Store the pudina thokku in a clean glass bottle and always use a clean and dry spoon to remove the thokku.
 This increases the shelf life of the pickle.

 Frequently asked questions

 Pudina thokku stays well in the refrigerator for 2 to 3 weeks.
-Make sure that you keep it moisture free and use clean spoon every time using it.
+Make sure that you keep it moisture-free and use a clean spoon every time you use it.

 Pudina thokku is cooked a second time in adequate oil to increase the shelf life.
 They can be used interchangeably.